angrybacon/doomsday-wiki/markdown/articles/2021/09/27/dark-pitual.md

 covid test within 72 hours at the door.

 Concerning the deck, Doomsday felt like a great pick for the tourney.
-9 rounds of doomsday didn't feel that crazy from a mentally taxing standpoint and I'd 100% choose playing this deck for the next big tournament.
+9 rounds of Doomsday didn't feel that crazy from a mentally taxing standpoint and I'd 100% choose playing this deck for the next big tournament.
 Getting the reps in and memorizing the majority of common piles went a long way in consolidating mental energy throughout the tournament.
 Only egregiously misbuilding 2 piles in